 Below are InDesign video tutorials that Glenna created to demonstrate things you can do in Adobe InDesign to help with designing and typesetting your book.

-Our video page is a work in progress as we continue to add videos to our collection.
+Our video page is a work in progress as we continue to add videos to our YouTube channel.
 If you’d like to be notified whenever a new video is posted, please feel free to subscribe to our YouTube channel and turn on notifications.